 BMP Title 1 Objective Explanation Implementation and Responsibility Project Details and PDC 2 Ability to Implement Effectiveness Monitoring Plan-3.
 To maintain and The land around and adjacent to waterbodies The AMZ requirements are Throughout Moderate Moderate to High Same as previous BMP.
 Aquatic improve or restore plays an important ecologic role in identified by an the planning to High based on Management the condition of land maintaining the structure, function, and interdisciplinary team during process and literature, Zone around and adjacent processes of the aquatic ecosystem.
 These the environmental analysis.
 PDC A-1, A-6 experience and Planning to waterbodies in the areas provide shading, soil stabilization, The project is designed to and A-8 fact context of the sediment and water filtering, large woody include site-specific BMP environment in debris recruitment, and habitat for a diversity prescriptions for the which they are of plants and animals.
 The quality and prevention of sedimentation located, recognizing quantity of water resources and aquatic and other stream damage from their unique values habitats may be adversely affected by construction and operations. and importance to ground-disturbing activities that occur on water quality while these areas.
 Protection and improvement of The Forest Service implementing land soil, water, and vegetation are to be Contracting Officer or his/her and resource emphasized while managing these areas designee would monitor the management under the principles of multiple use and implementation of the PDCs activities. sustained yield.
-Designation of a zone during construction and encompassing these areas around and operations on regular basis to facilitate management emphasizing to movide direction and/on to facilitate management emphasizing to provide direction and/or These management zones are known by operations are not conducted soveral common terms such as streamside operations are not conducted management area or zone, riparian according to the TDC. management area stream environment zone and water influence zone.
-For purposes of the National Core BMPs, these areas would be referred to as AMZs Local regulation often stipulates the area and extent of AMZs and may be listed in land management plans: biological opinions, evaluations, or assessments; and other regional or State laws, regulations, and policies.
-Road-1.
-Use the travel Road management related planning includes Hydrologists, fish biologists, Throughout High High based on Same as previous BMP.
-Travel management travel analyses as well as consideration of geologists, soil scientists and the NEPA - experience - Management planning and road management objectives and roads project engineers on the planning Planning and analysis processes to maintenance levels to address access needs IDT for the project evaluate process Analysis develop measures to and adjustments for projects.
-Planning occurs the road network and develop avoid, minimize, at scales that range from forestwide PDCs to avoid, minimize, or
+Designation of a zone during construction and encompassing these areas around and operations on regular basis adjacent to a waterbody is a common BMP and would have the authority to facilitate management emphasizing to provide direction and/or aquatic and riparian-dependent resources. take action if construction or These management zones are known by operations are not conducted several common terms such as streamside according to the PDC. management area or zone, riparian management area, stream environment zone, and water influence zone.
+For purposes of the National Core BMPs, these areas would be referred to as AMZs.
+Local regulation often stipulates the area and extent of AMZs and may be listed in land management plans; biological opinions, evaluations, or assessments; and other regional or State D 11 TT .1 .
+1 laws, regulations, and policies.
+TT 1 1 ' C' 1 1 ' 1 ' .
+7D1 1 .
+TT' 1 TT' 1 1 1 G ; D) (D Road-1.
+Use the travel Road management related planning includes Hydrologists, fish biologists, Throughout the NEPA High High based on Same as previous BMP.
+Travel management travel analyses as well as consideration of road management objectives and geologists, soil scientists and experience Management Planning and planning and analysis processes to maintenance levels to address access needs roads project engineers on the IDT for the project evaluate planning Analysis develop measures to and adjustments for projects.
+Planning occurs the road network and develop process Anaiysis avoid, minimize, at scales that range from forestwide PDCs to avoid, minimize, or assessments and plans, to watershed scale or mitigate adverse effects to or mitigate adverse effects to soil, water project-level analyses, to individual road soil, water quality, and